ZacharySantamaria/team8/README.md

 ### consume()

 This method checks to see if there is a 'power-cookie' located in Pacman's current coordinate.
-If there is, this method calls the eatCookie method from the Map Class, and returns a boolean if the cookie a consumed.
+If there is, this method calls the eatCookie method from the Map Class, and returns a Jcomponent if the cookie a consumed.
+This method was tested by using a creating a NoFrame, then having a PacMan at (0,1).
+As this method should consume the token that PacMan is present on, the method should not return null.

 ## Map Class